 To mitigate these challenges, investment aimed at strengthening the supply chain is crucial.
-A focus on increasing manufacturing redundancy, diversifying where raw materials are produced and where products are manufactured, and growing capacity of the overall supply chain by "bulking up" and moving away from the "lean" approach will provide significant improvements (see figure 1 graphic).
+A focus on increasing manufacturing redundancy, diversifying where raw materials are produced and where products are manufactured and "fattening" the overall supply chain will provide significant improvements.
 Hospitals and the communities they serve rely on adequate access to life-saving supplies and medications, and without substantial steps to strengthen the current framework, future health emergencies will result in the same shortfall our country recently experienced.